schotanp/climate-change-fall2022/assignment-instructions/a0-intro-to-github.md

 gh_edit_link: true # show or hide edit this page link
 gh_edit_link_text: "View this content on GitHub"
 gh_edit_repository: "https://github.com/iSci-3A12/intro-github-markdown" # EDIT: ADD THE URL TO YOUR GITHUB REPO
-gh_edit_branch: "master" # the branch that your docs is served from
+gh_edit_branch: "main" # the branch that your docs is served from
-# gh_edit_source: docs # the source that your files originate from
 gh_edit_view_mode: "tree" # "tree" or "edit" if you want the user to jump into the editor immediately

 # Include plugins for relative links and a remote theme